andrewkolagit/My-SOC-Analyst-Home-Lab/README.md

 Now it was time to attack and view the attack using LimaCharlie.

 ## The Attack:
-I will simulate an attack by attempting credential dumping using LSASS dumping, which will not dump any actual data but will generate data for the sensor.\
+I will simulate an attack by attempting credential dumping using LSASS dumping (it will not dump any actual data but will generate data for the sensor.)\
 \
 ![](images/lsass_dump.png)\
 ![](images/event.png)\